Skip to main content

 • Immediately report the injury or illness to his/her supervisor.

-• Complete the Report of Industrial Illness or Injury, and turn it in to his/her supervisor as soon as possible, no later than within six calendar days from the injury date.
+• Complete the Report of Industrial Illness or Injury, and turn it in to his/her supervisor as soon as possible.

 • Receive treatment from a licensed physician and ask him/her to: